 Not sure you want to make it yourself?
 Go here for more ethical home options from an Australian certified B Corp supplier.

-By following the above affiliate link you are helping me keep Soul Mamma going, thank you.
+By following the above affiliate link you are helping me keep Soul Mamma going, and for that I thank you.

 If you are interested in doing more DIY,contact me now (or send me a message on Instagram) to receive a free non-toxic DIY cleaning booklet full of easy recipes for products like all-purpose spray, air fresheners or creme cleansers just to name a few.

 Or, head here for more DIY low-tox home ideas.